rmuller/infomas-asl/README.md

 # infomas-asl

-INFOMAS ASL contains all open sources code from the INFOMAS PCM Application Suite.
+INFOMAS ASL contains all open sourced code from the INFOMAS PCM Application Suite.
 All code is licensed by the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0), so it can be used by both open source and commercial projects.

 The INFOMAS PCM Application Suite is a commercial SaaS based Product Content Management (also known as PIM, Product Information Management) Application.
 For more information, visit http://www.xiam.nl.